sofia-shark/engineering-portfolio/01_nonlinear_tire_model/documentation/limitations.md

   A future refinement would replace the nonlinear tire model's fixed D with D(N) from this power-law relationship, allowing the full nonlinear curve to respond to changing load rather than only being valid at one fixed load.

+  ## Unified Tire Model

+- Peak slip ratio is fixed at ~0.2317 regardless of load.
+When real tires typically show the slip ratio at peak force shifting somewhat with load.
+- It is still a longitudinal model, and the model has no lateral force and no combined slip.